clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-CONFIGURATION.md

 ### ✅ 1.
 Meal Logging
 - Richard logs meals in natural language
 - You calculate macros and track totals for the day
-- Include: protein, fat, calories, net carbs, and fiber
+- Include: protein, fat, calories, net carbs, fiber, Sodium, potassium, and water.

 ---